aeternity/terraform-aws-apps/README.md

 # Terraform code for aepps infrastructure.

-## Opensearch module,resources and notes for deployment
+## Opensearch module,resources and deployment notes.

 The opensearch module is deployed with internal database for authentication.
 It requires master user and password.